-I am trying to read more classic literature.
+It is a goal of mine to read more classic literature.
 I find that my brain absorbs the older style of writing very differently than contemporary writing.
-Though it takes me longer to finish a classic, I think the forced slowing down is healthy and a great way to keep growing as a reader.
+Though it takes me longer to finish a classic, I think the forced slowing down is a great way to keep growing as a reader.

-Reading The Mystery of Mrs. Christie (historical fiction, below) highlighted the fact that I have never read an Agatha Christie novel!
-As the most widely published author of all-time (other than the authors of the Bible and William Shakespeare) there is no reason why that should be the case.
-There must be good reason for her fandom!
+The Mystery of Mrs. Christie (historical fiction, below) was my first encounter with Agatha Christie as a person and made me realize I had never read one of her books!
 I decided to start with Christie’s first novel, The Mysterious Affair at Styles.
-I found the first 100 pages a bit too slow for my liking, but I enjoyed the rest of it and will keep working my way through her canon.
+I found the first 100 pages too slow for my liking, but I enjoyed the rest and will continue to work my way through her canon.

-I devoured The Age of Innocence.
-I was initially wary of how stuffy and outdated it might be, but reading the full contextual introduction included with my copy before I dove into the story helped place the book, characters, and Ms. Wharton in history.
+I devoured The Age of Innocence, though initially I was scared it would be stuffy and outdated.
+Happily, it was not!
+I read the full contextual introduction included with my copy before I dove into the story, and that helped place the book, characters, and Ms. Wharton in history.
 It also enabled me to catch the humour and social commentary that I may have missed on a blind read.
-I’m not sure that I was supposed to dislike Newland Archer as much as I did, so I am looking forward to reading further commentary.
+I’m not sure I was supposed to dislike Newland Archer so fiercely, so I am looking forward to reading further commentary.
 This is a book I will come back to over the course of my life, and I am glad I never read it as a teenager in an educational setting; I would have surely hated its measured pace and quiet profundity then.

 Persuasion was wonderful, as all Jane Austen novels are.
 I will not be swayed otherwise in my affections for her work.

 I’m Glad I Did by Cynthia Weil